-Let me start at the beginning.
-My beginning, I mean.
-I was five weeks old in November of 1977 when my parents adopted me from an agency in Evanston, Illinois called The Cradle.
-Mom and Dad talk fondly of getting “The Call” and rushing to pick me up.
-Glad that they didn’t think that I was a Halloween prank, seeing as they got the call on Halloween!
+Let me start at the beginning — my beginning.
+I was five weeks old in November 1977 when my parents adopted me from an agency in Evanston, Illinois, called The Cradle.
+My parents talk fondly of getting “The Call” and rushing to pick me up.
+I’m glad they didn’t think it was a Halloween prank because they got the call on Halloween!

-Fast forward to October 29, 2010.
-I was sitting in a fantastic little Italian restaurant called Mama Mia’s with my Dad enjoying lasagna for lunch when my phone rang.
+Fast forward to October 29, 2010, when I was sitting in a fantastic little Italian restaurant called Mama Mia’s with my dad, enjoying lasagna for lunch, when my phone rang.
 I was expecting a call from my endocrinologist, so even though I was in the middle of the restaurant, I answered the call.
-It turned out to be Nina from The Cradle.
-I don’t remember every portion of the conversation but I do remember her asking me if I was somewhere where I could talk.
+It turned out to be Nina [Friedman] from The Cradle.
+I don’t remember every portion of the conversation, but I do remember her asking me if I was somewhere where I could talk.
 I probably should have called her back but I didn’t.
-Her call intrigued me and I wondered what was up.
+Her call intrigued me and I wondered what was up so I stayed on.

 She began by saying, “We’ve had a match on the mutual consent registry.”
-(So you don’t feel left out, here’s a brief description of the registry: Both the state of Illinois and The Cradle have a database where you can submit your name and contact information.
-If both the adopted child and the birth parent(s) register, the agency will put the parties in touch).
+(The Mutual Consent Registry is a database where you can submit your name and contact information.
+If both the adopted child and the birth parent(s) register, the agency can put the parties in touch.)
 So, my first thought was that my birth mother was searching for me.
 Then, Nina says, “Well, it’s actually a very unique and interesting situation.”

-After receiving the letter, I found out more about the family.
-The boys had names!
-Robert, Jeff, and Thom.
+After receiving the letter, I found out more about my birth family.
+My birth siblings are called Robert, Jeff and Thom.
 Nice classic names!
-Fast forward a little bit and we began corresponding by e-mail.
-I got e-mails from Ed and Debbie and I also got e-mails from the boys.
-I learned so much about them in the first few weeks, it was overwhelming and exciting.
+Fast forward a little bit and we began corresponding by email.
+I got emails from Ed and Debbie, and I also received e-mails from the boys.
+I learned so much about them in the first few weeks.
+It was overwhelming and exciting.

 So, instead of being patient, I decided that we better make a trip to Chicago, where (most) of the Lorenty (that’s their last name!) clan call home.
 Peter and I made flight arrangements and begged his parents to watch the kids for a few days.

-Can I just stop for a minute and let you know how blessed I feel to have a wonderful father who has been so supportive of me conversing with and meeting my birth family?
-I know that his life partner, my mom, isn’t here to bounce his feelings off of, something that must be unbearably difficult, and yet, he is positive and encouraging of my new friendship with the Lorenty family.
+I am so blessed to have a wonderful father who has been so supportive of me conversing with and meeting my birth family.
+I know that his life partner, my mom, isn’t here anymore to bounce his feelings off of, which must be unbearably difficult.
+And yet, he is positive and encouraging of my new friendship with the Lorenty family.
 There truly is a God who listens and helps us through when we can’t do it ourselves.

-Fast forward, again, to December 29th, 2010.
-We’re off to Chicago!
+Fast forward some more to December 29, 2010 and we were off to Chicago!
 I’m nervous and excited!
 I hope they like me.
 Friends on Facebook assure me that the family will love me but I still feel apprehensive.
-It turns out, that I had nothing to fear.
+It turns out that I had nothing to fear.
 The family Lorenty is so welcoming and loving, I felt like a long lost friend.
 The boys and I get along very well and continue to talk on the phone and share photos of our children and dinner plates; the whole family appreciates a good meal and they all like to cook!
-It’s so very interesting to find out what we have in common and what things I may have learned from growing up with Mom and Dad.
+It’s so very interesting to find out what we have in common and what things I may have learned from growing up with my mom and dad.

 If you’d like to learn more about Anne or chat with her about your own adoption experience, she would love to hear from you.
-Visit her Blog
+Visit her personal blog.